 Some of the world’s science museums:

 Haus der Musik in Vienna, Austria .
-Opened in 2000.
-It is a museum of sound and music and it studies history of music from the beginning to today with high-tech interactive presentations.
+It opened in 2000.
+It is a museum of sound and music, and it studies music history from the beginning to today with high-tech interactive presentations.

-Technopolis in Mechelen, Belgium is a science museum with interactive exhibition whose goal is to stimulate biotechnology and micro-electronics in Flanders.
+Technopolis in Mechelen, Belgium is a science museum with an interactive exhibition to stimulate biotechnology and micro-electronics in Flanders.

 Mendel Museum of Masaryk University in Brno, Czech Republic .
-It is founded as a way to promote the legacy of Augustinian abbot G. J. Mendel, who is known primarily for his studies conducted on plants, peas in particular, and because of that is considered father of genetics.
+It was founded to promote the legacy of Augustinian abbot G. J. Mendel, known primarily for his studies conducted on plants, peas in particular, and because of that, is considered the father of genetics.

 Sinsheim Auto & Technik Museum in Sinsheim, Germany .
-Opened in 1981 it is the largest privately owned museum in Europe.
-It exhibits: Concorde aircraft, Tupolev Tu-144, Russian Buran space shuttle and the largest permanent Formula One collection.
+Opened in 1981, it is the largest privately owned museum in Europe.
+It exhibits Concorde aircraft, Tupolev Tu-144, the Russian Buran space shuttle, and the largest permanent Formula One collection.

 Oceanographic Museum in Monaco-Ville, Monaco.
-Founded in 1910 it had a Jacques-Yves Cousteau for a director from 1957 to 1988.
-It exhibits various species of sea fauna in stuffed form and as skeletons, as well as sea related objects, model ships, tools and weapons.
-It has a large aquarium in the basement with a wide variety of sea flora and fauna.
+Founded in 1910, it had Jacques-Yves Cousteau as a director from 1957 to 1988.
+It exhibits various species of sea fauna in stuffed form and as skeletons, sea-related objects, model ships, tools, and weapons.
+It has a large aquarium in the basement with various sea flora and fauna.